sean-rohan-NOAA/GVRDM/README.md

 # GVRDM
-An R package for modeling visual predator-predator prey interactions using the generalized visual reaction distance model (Rohan et al., Accepted).
+An R package for modeling visual predator-predator prey interactions using the generalized visual reaction distance model [(Rohan et al., 2021)](https://doi.org/10.1016/j.ecolmodel.2021.109688).

 The most recent version of GVRDM was built in R 4.0.4.